Practice Areas

 Types of Car Accidents We Handle

 Every crash is different.
 At Staver, we provide personalized representation tailored to your specific injuries and losses.
-We regularly help clients in Waukegan who’ve been injured in:
+We regularly help clients in Waukegan who have been injured in:

 Rear-End Collisions